scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 <blockquote class="help-info">
 <i class="fa fa-info"></i>&nbsp;&nbsp;
-If your test suite is an object or if it is a class with a non-empty constructor, MUnit will complain with an org.junit.runners.model.InvalidTestClassError exception.
+A MUnit test suite must be a class with an empty constructor.
+It cannot be an object.
+Otherwise MUnit complains with an InvalidTestClassError exception.
 </blockquote>

 It must contain one or more tests, defined by calling the `test` method in the body of the test suite.
 The `test` method takes a first argument which is the name of the test and a second argument wich is the body of the test.

 You can use assertion methods, such as `assertEquals`, in the body of the test to check the correctness of the program.

-In the previous example the test would pass if the values of `obtained` and `expected` are the same.
+In the previous example the test passes if the values of `obtained` and `expected` are the same.
 Let's check this by running the test.

 ## Running the tests